TG922/Selenium-Testing-Automated/README.md

 # Automated Testing of TheSparksFoundation Website using selenium
 Sparks Foundation Web Development Internship Project : Automated Testing

-I have used selenium to create test cases to test the website thesparksfoundation.sg
+Here we have used selenium to create test cases to test the website thesparksfoundation.sg

 Task:-